wpatter6/clickr/readme.md

 1. Click "Load Unpacked" and then pick the folder that you unzipped to (should have 'manifest.json')
 1. To refresh/restart the extension (if something goes horribly wrong) you can click the little refresh icon on that extensions page
 1. Note: any browser windows you have open prior to installing the extension will need to be refreshed for the app to talk to them.

-## Install the Android app

-1. Using your android device, tap the APK link under assets [on the releases page](https://github.com/wpatter6/clickr/releases/latest) and download the file
-1. It should prompt that you're "not allowed to install apps from this source"
-1. It should give you the option to allow it and you can install it and run it, (specifics may be different based on your version of android)

 ## Connect app to browser